AniruddhaChattopadhyay/AniruddhaChattopadhyay/README.md

 [![GitHub followers](https://img.shields.io/github/followers/AniruddhaChattopadhyay?style=social)](https://github.com/AniruddhaChattopadhyay) &nbsp; [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aniruddha-chattopadhyay/) &nbsp; [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:studyaniruddha@gmail.com)

-I work in the founder's office at Maxim AI leading the applied AI efforts.
+I work in the founder's office at [Maxim AI](https://www.getmaxim.ai/), leading the applied AI efforts.
 At Maxim, we are building an enterprise-grade generative AI evaluation and observability platform to empower modern AI teams to ship their applications with quality, reliability, and speed.
 Our developer stack comprises tools for prompt engineering, pre-release and post-release testing/monitoring, data management, and fine-tuning, including for the last mile of human-in-the-loop.
-Prior to this I was working as a data scientist at AB InBev.
+Prior to this, I was a data scientist at AB InBev.

-I graduated from IIT Kharagpur in 2022 with a B. Tech + M. Tech in Quality Engineering Design and Manufacturing (Industrial Electronics Vertical) with a Minor in Computer Science and Engineering, and a Micro-Specialization in Artificial Intelligence and its Applications.
-During my college years, I interned at AB InBev, HSBC, Bluebeak.AI, Lubble to gain meaningful exposure to Data Science and software development.
+I graduated from IIT Kharagpur in 2022 with a B. Tech + M. Tech in Quality Engineering Design and Manufacturing (Industrial Electronics Vertical) with a Minor in Computer Science and Engineering and a Micro-Specialization in Artificial Intelligence and its Applications.
+During my college years, I interned at AB InBev, HSBC, Bluebeak.AI, and Lubble to gain meaningful Data Science and software development exposure.

-I am a technology enthusiast and have participated in a lot of National hackathons.
-I have won a few of them.
-One of the android apps [Care4U](https://www.indiatoday.in/education-today/news/story/iit-kharagpur-students-create-ai-mobile-app-for-elderly-which-can-become-a-digital-caregiver-1572304-2019-07-22) that my team built during a hackathon got a lot of media coverage and appreciation.
+I am a technology enthusiast and have participated in many National hackathons, winning a few of them.
+One of the Android apps [Care4U](https://www.indiatoday.in/education-today/news/story/iit-kharagpur-students-create-ai-mobile-app-for-elderly-which-can-become-a-digital-caregiver-1572304-2019-07-22) that my team built during a hackathon got some media coverage and appreciation.

-Feel free to hit me up on any of the above mentioned socials.
-I will be looking forward to interacting with you folks.
+Feel free to contact me on any of the above-mentioned social media.
+I look forward to interacting with you.

 ---